SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 Use a physical device.

-## Seeking to the end of an on-demand stream is limited
+## Seeking to the end of an on-demand might confuse the player (FB12020197, FB12019796, FB12019343, FB11970329)

-Seeks are currently prevented in the last 12 seconds of an on-demand stream to mitigate known player instabilities.
-If seeking is made within this window playback will resume at the nearest safely reachable location.
+Seeking near the end of a content might sometimes confuse the player (image stuck while sound is still playing, for example).

 ### Workaround